-Sacred geometry is an ancient art form of science and math that explains our natural self to the spiritual universe.
-In other words a Mandala associates certain geometric shapes and proportions to symbolic and scared meanings.
+Mandala associates certain geometric shapes and proportions to symbolic and scared meanings.
+In other words, sacred geometry is an ancient art form of science and math that explains our natural self to the spiritual universe.

 Hindus aren’t the first people to discover mandalas.
 Sacred geometry has existed in many forms Even as far back as Shamism, or just after Neanderthals and cave men, Aboriginals have used forms of mandalas in spiritual practice.
 Various people including The Minoans, Sumerians, Chinese, Phoenicians Egyptians of course the Greeks have all used these as tools to induce trance and meditation.

 Native Americans used symbolic circles during prayer and ceremonies throughout various tribes.
 You may see the likeness in a Dreamcatcher today.
+Make your own dreamcatcher here.
 Christianity, Celtic, Judaism, Islamic, Buddhism, all religions that have repeating circular patterns in their religious representations.

 People started using these transcended mandalas or sacred geometric shapes for practical reasons like documenting natural cycles of the solar system.
 Which gave way to things like the Mayan calendar and some of the greatest wonders of the world like western European megaliths.